-Advancements in CPU technology now mean systems typically come with Dual Core, Triple core or Quad Core processors (on one single chip) instead of the traditional one core per chip.
+Advancements in CPU technology now mean systems typically come at least Dual Core, Quad Core or more processors (on one single chip) instead of the traditional one core per chip.
 Now the total number of Cores can slot into a socket as before and a single heat sink and fan can keep everything to the right temperature.

 Intel Pentium Dual Core Processors

 The Intel Pentium processors with Intel dual-core technology deliver great desktop performance, low power enhancements, and multitasking for everyday computing.

 Intel Core i3 dual core processors provide 4-way multitasking capability, runs at fixed speed ideal for typical tasks and media playback but not games.

 Intel i5 usually quad core but some dual processors deliver the next level of productivity.
 Mostly the same as i3 but with Intel Turbo Boost Technology, delivers extra speed when you need it.
 Like the i3 integrated graphics is included but is only ideal for normal use not for gaming.

 Intel i7 processors dual or quad core for the most demanding applications with cache and faster clock speeds.
 Quad-core processors feature 8-way threading, four cores will run faster, and more L3 cache, but will consume more power.
 High-end use, video and gaming with dedicated video card.